joebew42/joebew42.github.io/_posts/2025-05-01-themed-groups.markdown

 - **S.M.A.R.T. goals:** the outcome that the group agreed to achieve should be a S.M.A.R.T. goal *(Specific, Measurable, Achievable, Relevant, and Timely)*.
 - **Efficient and Time-boxed:** The expectation is to find a solution for a concrete need, in the most efficient way possible, and not dragging on for months.
 This is one of the crucial characteristics of themed groups.
 - **Organic and bottom-up:** They are formed organically and autonomously from proposals originated from the people doing the real work, so it is a bottom-up approach.
 They are NOT formed following a mandate forced from top-down (e.g., task forces, which will be discussed later in the section *"Themed Groups vs. Task Forces"*).
-- **Focus on What and How:** While a themed group discuss the strategy and the approach to follow to solve a concrete need, the actual execution (and/or implementation work) is delegated to the ***sponsoring product team***, particuarly if the outcome is expected to be a *tangible artifact*.
+- **Focus on What and How:** While a themed group discuss the strategy and the approach to follow to solve a concrete need, the actual execution (and/or implementation work) is delegated to the ***sponsor product team***, particuarly if the outcome is expected to be a *tangible artifact*.
 - **Not limited to problem solving only:** They can also be formed, simply for *improving knowledge sharing, achieve a better understanding and clarity, and/or spark awareness* on a specific topic.
 The real need here is **"better and shared understanding"**, once that is met, the group is disbanded.

+### Themed Groups and the Sponsor Product Team

+A key concept of the *themed groups* is that while they have the responsibility to explore and find the best solution, **the actual execution and implementation is handed over to a relevant sponsor product team**.
+This helps to give the outcome of themed groups a clear ownership, and also guarantee for possible follow up work, if needed.

+However, some objections and doubts may arise at this point, and I would like to address some of them, as it is important to provide more clarity over the concept of Sponsor Product Team.

+#### How the current scope of the sponsor product team is affected?

+The goal is not to block or change the current scope of the sponsor product team to the one of the themed group.
+Rather, the purpose of having a sponsor team is to **makes sure the proposed solution has a clear ownership** within the existing organization, and won't be left in a limbo.
+The sponsor team already have a proper domain knowledge or full understanding on the matter.
+For example, in a themed group focused on improving some infrastructure parts, the sponsor team might be the one that is already responsible for that area (platform, infrastructure, or architectural team).

+#### What if the sponsor team lacks familiarity with the proposed solution?

+The themed group is formed to bring together various perspectives, help to uncover hidden spots, and gather as many insights as possible.
+Once the group agrees on a *well-informed consensus*, the sponsor team is now in the best position to do the work.
+They have the **domain ownership**, background context, and more **fresh inputs** from the themed group.
+This balance between existing knowledge and newly gathered insights should help the sponsor team to reduce blind spots and build more confidence.

+Also, keep in mind the outcome should be S.M.A.R.T.
+If the proposed solution is at the time **not achievable** (reasons may vary here), then consider to disband the themed group and try when better times come.

 ### Themed Groups vs. Task Forces